caltechlibrary/dibs/README.md

 Usage: running the server locally
 ---------------------------------

-For demonstration purposes as well as development, it's very convenient to run DIBS on your local machine.
-The following instructions describe the process assuming that DIBS has never been configured or run on your system.
+For demonstration purposes as well as development, it's convenient to run DIBS on your local machine.
+The following instructions describe the process, assuming that DIBS has never been configured or run on your system.

 ### ⓵ _Copy the sample `settings.ini` configuration file_